Bharat Virasat-Durga Temple

 The Durga Temple in Aihole is, in fact, a temple to the Sun God.
 It is known as the Durga Temple because of ramparts of the fort (durg) near which it was discovered.
 It is dated back to the 8th Century AD.
 It has an unusual Apsidal shape, with a colonnade supporting its eaves.
 The Shikhara is partly damaged, and it is assumed that it was once topped by an amalaka and a kalasha.
 It is the mostly richly decorated monument of all the temples in Aihole, and certainly one of the best preserved.
 It is made of sandstone, like most of the other temples in the vicinity - a material that is available in abundance in the nearby hills.

 It has an unusual apsidal shape, reminiscent of the design of Buddhist chaityas of a similar or earlier vintage.
 A colonnaded and covered ambulatory passage with major carvings runs around the sanctum.
 The pedestal in the sanctum sanctorum does not have any idol, leading to speculation over the identify of the presiding deity of the temple.
-The temple has a mukhamandapa or entrance porch, a sabhamandapa or assembly hall, and an ardhamandapa which is a vestibule connecting the foyer to the assembly hall.
+The temple has a mukhamandapa or entrance porch, a sabhamandapa or assembly hall, and an ardhamandapa which is a vestibule connecting the porch to the assembly hall.
 These sections are formed through the use of pillars which demarcate the space into distinct sections.
 These pillars are elaborately decorated with floral and geometric patterns in addition to relief sculpture showing music, dance, festivity, and romance.

 The circumambulatory path has a slightly sloping roof supported by pillars on the outside, and the outer wall of the sanctum sanctorum on the inside.
 This wall has alternating niches and stone-carved screens.
 The six niches are occupied by idols of Vishnu, Shiva (Pashupati), Harihara, Narasimha avatara, Varaha avatara, and Mahishasura Mardini.
 The screens have a variety of geometrical patterns including the swastika, diamonds, squares, and wheel-with-spokes designs.